delfick/whirlwind/docs/docs/handlers.rst

   # Opening the websocket stream to /ws will get us back this message
   # {"reply": <the server_time>, "message_id": "__server_time__"}
+  # unless you supply server_time as None, in which case it won't send server_time

   # Then when we send the message {"path": "/somewhere, "body": {"something": True}, "message_id": "message1"}
   # We get back the following two messages